Two families of winegrowers offer you Bed and Breakfast and Furnished Accommodation in the heart of their vineyard.

 True independent apartments that can accommodate 2 to 4 people, they are perfect for an unforgettable stay.

 Fully equipped, you will find all the comfort and space you need to enjoy the charms of our beautiful city of Colmar.

-The Jund are known for the famous quote from 1630, issued from the Chronicle of the customs of Colmar: “ In September, Martin Jund winemaker, discovered in his vineyard of Wettolsheim, a bunch of grapes that had the length of one yard less than a quarter.
-Some of the grapes were already ripe, while the other part was in bloom. ”
+The JUND family is known for the famous quote from 1630, from Colmar customs column: “ In September, Martin Jund, a winegrower, discovered a bunch of grapes in his Wettolsheim vineyard that was at least a quarter of an yard long.
+Part of the grape was already ripe, while the other part was in bloom. ”